nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #7.md

 	pt.product_id, pt.product_name
 ```

-2. What is the total generated revenue for all products before discounts?
+**2. What is the total generated revenue for all products before discounts?**

 ```sql
 SELECT